kshedden/case_studies/methods/writing-tips.md

   conclusions.
 In most cases 1-4 graphs is appropriate for a memo of two pages.

-- Number all plots and tables and always use these numbers when referring to plots/tables in the body of your report.
+- Place all graphs and tables at the end of your memo.
+Number all graphs and tables and always use these numbers when referring to them in the body of your report.
 Do not refer to graphs as being "above" or "below" a particular location in the text.

 - Refer to plots using proper and specific terminology.
-For example, is the plot a scatterplot, a histogram, a time-series plot, a quantile-quantile plot, a graph of a function, etc. The horizontal and vertical axes should be labeled using terms that connect the graph to the data being analyzed.
+For example, the plot may be a scatterplot, a histogram, a time-series plot, a quantile-quantile plot, or a graph of a function.
+The horizontal and vertical axes of all graphs should be labeled using terms that connect the graph to the data being analyzed.

 - In a statistical analysis, graphs typically are used to reinforce specific statistical claims.
 For example, histograms reflect "probability density",